MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 # Disconnected operations for Azure Local (preview)

-Applies to: Azure Local, version 23H2, release 2411 and higher
+Applies to: Azure Local, version 23H2, release 2411 and later

 This article describes disconnected operations and how they can be used in the deployment and management of your Azure Local.